robertmtpaul/project-one/README.md

+# README

-# NomadList - a sharing site for digital nomads
+## NomadList - a sharing site for digital nomads

 ### Features
 - Find cities that are ideal for working remotely